 This means that on average, the end grain retains more moisture than other parts of the wood, and is more likely to decay first.
 This issue affects both treated timbers, and naturally durable species such as Spotted Gum, Blackbutt, and Ironbark (all durability class 1 species).

 It is critical therefore, that the cut ends of wood are sealed prior to application with an end sealant.

-Any cutting of timber, whether from sawing, shaping or planning has the potential to exposure the end grain and allow the uptake of moisture.
-This is particularly relevant for timber decking, but also for timber cladding or weatherboards.
+Any cutting of timber, whether from sawing, shaping or planning has the potential to expose the end grain and allow the uptake of moisture.

 End sealants are available as a wax based water repellent, designed to block moisture ingress, or as a chemical preservative, intended to protect the wood from fungal development.